Dry brushing: boost lymphatic flow for lighter legs

 On the thigh:

-• At the front, brush the outer thigh upward, all the way to the top of the leg and toward the groin.
+• On the front, brush the outer thigh upward, all the way to the top of the leg and toward the groin.
 Repeat on the front and inner thigh (3 times each)

-• At the back, use long strokes toward the underside of the glutes, then follow the natural fold toward the groin (3 times)
+• On the back, use long strokes toward the underside of the glutes, then follow the natural crease toward the groin (3 times)

-To finish, hold your brush vertically and make a long, continuous movement along the entire leg, from the foot to the groin, on both the front and the back of the leg (3 times).
+To finish, hold your brush vertically and make a long, continuous stroke along the entire leg, from the foot to the groin, on both the front and back of the leg (3 times).